-- 2. Urban Reserve Planning Area (URPA) means those Urban Reserves identified for annexation and urbanization by the CITY at such time as the UGB is amended to include the Urban Reserve Area. - B. The CITY's Urban Reserve Planning Area is identified on "Exhibit A" to this Agreement. - C. The CITY shall be responsible for developing a concept plan in consultation with the COUNTY for the URPA in coordination with Metro and appropriate service districts.
-The concept plan shall include the following: - I. An agreement between the COUNTY and CITY regarding expectations for road funding, jurisdictional transfer over roadways to and from the CITY and COUNTY, and access management for county roads in the URPA.
+- Urban Reserve Planning Area (URPA) means those Urban Reserves identified for annexation and urbanization by the CITY at such time as the UGB is amended to include the Urban Reserve Area. - 3.
+Urban Reserve Planning Area Planning Responsibility Undefined means those Urban Reserves that the CITY and at least one other city may have an interest in ultimately governing, but no final agreement has been reached.
+These areas are not considered part of the URPA for the purpose of this agreement. - B. The CITY's Urban Reserve Planning Area and Urban Reserve Planning Area Planning Responsibility Undefined are identified on "Exhibit A" to this Agreement. - C. The CITY shall be responsible for developing a concept plan in consultation with the COUNTY for the URPA in coordination with Metro and appropriate service districts.
+The concept plan shall include the following: - 1.
+An agreement between the COUNTY and the CITY regarding expectations for road funding, jurisdictional transfer over roadways to and from the CITY and COUNTY, and access management for County roads in the URPA.
 The agreement should describe any changes to the CITY and/or COUNTY transportation system plans, other comprehensive plan documents, or codes that have been adopted or will be necessary to implement this agreement. - 2.
-An agreement between the COUNTY and CITY that preliminarily identifies that the CITY will be the likely provider of urban services, as defined in ORS 195.065 (4), when the area is urbanized. - D. The concept plan shall be approved by the CITY and acknowledged by the COUNTY. - E. Upon completion and acknowledgement of the concept plan by the CITY and COUNTY, and the addition of the area into the UGB by Metro, the affected portion of the URPA shall be designated as part of Urban Planning Area, as described below.
-Inclusion in the Urban Planning Area is automatic and does not require an amendment to this agreement. - F. Once an URPA has been added to the UGB and prior to annexation into the CITY, the COUNTY will apply the FD-20 land designation to the land. - IV.III.
-Comprehensive Planning and Development Policies for Urban Planning AreasSpecial - A. The CITY's Urban Planning Area is identified on "Exhibit A" to this Agreement.
+An agreement between the COUNTY and the CITY that preliminarily identifies the likely provider of urban services, as defined in ORS 195.065 (4), when the area is urbanized. - D. The concept plan shall be approved by the CITY and acknowledged by the COUNTY. - E. Upon completion and acknowledgement of the concept plan by the CITY and the COUNTY, and the addition of the area into the UGB by Metro, the affected portion of the URPA shall be designated as part of Urban Planning Area, as described below.
+Inclusion in the Urban Planning Area is automatic and does not require an amendment to this Agreement. - F. Once an URPA has been added to the UGB and prior to annexation into the CITY, the COUNTY will apply the FD-20 land use designation to the land.

+IV.
+Comprehensive Planning and Development Policies for Urban Planning Areas